 For example, David Marquet, the author of the excellent leadership book Turn the Ship Around was not a well-known name outside of the military.
 But his foreword is by Stephen Covey – there is hardly a more recognizable or credible name in the industry.
 It lent Marquet’s book the star power that it needed to become one of the most popular books around.

 What does a book foreword include?

-There are no rules about how to write a foreword, but the idea is that the foreword writer should explain how:
+There are no rules about how to write a foreword, but the idea is that the foreword writer should explain:

-- The book’s author is a rock star
+- That the book’s author is a rock star

-- The author and/or the book has affected the writer
+- How the author and/or the book has affected the writer

 Send your book or part of it with the list above (in your own words, of course) to the person you want to write your foreword.
 Also provide a couple of forewords from other books in your field as examples to start from.
 You should emphasize why it would be an honor for you to have his or her foreword as a vital part of your book.
 Pointing out that he or she is a recognized expert or guru doesn’t hurt your chances either.

 If you want to provide your foreword writer more guidance, look through books in your genre on your shelf or on the Amazon “Look Inside” feature to see what kind of forewords you like.
 Some are long and some are short, but they should be sincere.
 The best forewords are written from the heart – readers know genuine recommendations when they see them.